Improving Access to Care for People with Disabilities

 Additionally, Disability Help provides information on 10 best practices for accessibility in healthcare facilities, which include:

-• ·Ensure wheelchair-friendly pathways and ADA-compliant restrooms for physical accessibility.
+• Ensuring wheelchair-friendly pathways and ADA-compliant restrooms for physical accessibility

-• Implement digital accessibility standards like Web Content Accessibility Guidelines (WCAG) for all healthcare websites and electronic records.
+• Providing sign language interpreters and telecommunication relay services for Deaf patients.
+Implementing digital accessibility standards like Web Content Accessibility Guidelines (WCAG) for all healthcare websites and electronic records

-• Offer disability sensitivity training for staff to improve communication and care.
+• Offering disability sensitivity training for staff to improve communication and care

-• Make reasonable modifications like early appointments and allowing companions to accommodate patient needs.
+• Making reasonable modifications like early appointments and allowing companions to accommodate patient needs

-Click here for additional information: 10 Best Practices for Accessibility in Healthcare Facilities - Resources on Disability Assistance: Your Rights and Benefits
+For additional information please visit Disability Help’s 10 Best Practices for Accessibility in Healthcare Facilities - Resources on Disability Assistance: Your Rights and Benefits.